PhyPiDAQ/PhyPiDAQ/Documentation_en.md

 Please note that the paths in the example above must be adjusted in this case, e.g. ´~/git/` -> /usr/local/.
 The paths in *~/Desktop/phypi.desktop* must also be changed appropriately.
-This is most easily achieved by right-clicking the icon and use the dialog "Properties".
+This is most easily achieved by right-clicking the icon and use of the dialog "Properties".

 ### Dependencies on external packages

-The PhyPiDAQ package relies on code from other packages providing the drivers for the supported devices and libraries for data visualisation:
+The PhyPiDAQ package relies on code from other packages providing the drivers for the supported devices and libraries for data visualization:

 - the Adafruit Pyhon MCP3008 library
      <https://github.com/adafruit/Adafruit_Python_MCP3008>